Travel Friendly Cameras

 It has several modes that can be accessed with the top mode dial.
 These include Auto, Creative Mode, Scene, Scene Auto Selector, Smart Portrait, and Movie.
 There are also 19 scene modes, including Night Shot, Night Portrait, Backlighting, and Sport.

 As for the size and weight, its dimensions are 4.79 x 3.91 x 3.21 inches, and it weighs just 1.10 lbs.
-The screen size is 3 inches with simple, intuitive menus.
+The screen size is 3 inches, featuring intuitive and straightforward menus.

-This baby has a strap, lens cap (with cord), rechargeable battery charging AC Adapter, and a USB cable.
-A memory card is not included, so you must pick one up separately.
+This baby has a strap, a lens cap (with a cord), a rechargeable battery, a charging AC Adapter, and a USB cable.
+A memory card is not included; you will need to purchase one separately.

-Best value for money – Panasonic Lumix FZ80
+Best value for money travel camera – Panasonic Lumix FZ80

-The Panasonic Lumix FZ80 has fantastic zoom coverage for a meager price.
+The Panasonic Lumix FZ80 offers fantastic zoom coverage at a modest price.

 Panasonic LUMIX 4K Digital Camera, 18.1 Megapixel Video Camera, 60X Zoom DC VARIO 20-1200mm Lens,…